Gargi016/MUJ-Uniway/README.md

 ## 📖 Project Overview

-[cite_start]Navigating the expansive Manipal University Jaipur (MUJ) campus poses a significant challenge for new students, visitors, and even faculty[cite: 5]. [cite_start]**MUJ UniWay** is an interactive, web-based campus navigation platform built to solve this problem[cite: 16]. [cite_start]By providing a feature-rich, easy-to-use digital map, our project eliminates the frustration of finding specific destinations and enhances the overall campus experience for the entire university community[cite: 8]. [cite_start]This solution directly addresses the lack of a comprehensive digital tool for real-time navigation at MUJ[cite: 7].
+Navigating the expansive Manipal University Jaipur (MUJ) campus poses a significant challenge for new students, visitors, and even faculty. **MUJ UniWay** is an interactive, web-based campus navigation platform built to solve this problem.
+By providing a feature-rich, easy-to-use digital map, our project eliminates the frustration of finding specific destinations and enhances the overall campus experience for the entire university community.
+This solution directly addresses the lack of a comprehensive digital tool for real-time navigation at MUJ.

 ---